Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-As mentioned above, the revised West Virginia notary laws became effective on July 1, 2014.
+The revised West Virginia notary laws became effective on July 1, 2014.
 The major changes under West Virginia Code 39-4 (Revised Uniform Law On Notarial Acts) include:

 How to become a notary public in West Virginia

-- be at least 18 years of age
+- Minimum 18 years of age

-- be a resident of the United States
+- Resident of United States

 - Resident of West Virginia or a resident of another state who works at an office within West Virginia